davidjguru/the-russian-llulaby/content/blog/condition-plugins-for-visibility-in-drupal.md

 ## 4- Available Condition Plugins in Drupal Contrib Modules

 As in Drupal Core you can find Condition Plugins in Contrib modules too.
-For instance, there are some modules developer by [Cambrico](https://www.drupal.org/cambrico) with many resources within:
+For instance, there are some modules developed by [Cambrico](https://www.drupal.org/cambrico) with many resources within:

 * [Drupal Module Condition Plugins](https://www.drupal.org/project/condition_plugins)